indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * Managed Rust toolchains now properly install the Rust stdlib for cross-compiles.
   Previously, the logs said it was installing them but didn't actually, leading to build failures due to an incomplete Rust toolchain.
-* The file modified times in files extracted from Python distributions now matches the time in the tar archive.
-Previously, we did not set an mtime and the Windows mtime could be decades old.
+* The file modified times in files extracted from Python distributions are now set to the current time.
+Previously, we preserved the mtime in the tar archive and the Windows archives had an mtime of the UNIX epoch.
 This could lead to runtime errors in ``pip`` due to pip attempting to create a zip file of itself and Python's zip file code not supporting times older than 1980.
 If you see a ``ValueError: ZIP does not support timestamps before 1980`` error when running ``pip`` as part of running PyOxidizer, you are hitting this bug.
 You will need *modernize* the mtimes in the extracted Python distributions.
 The easiest way to